outshiningthateskimo/Presentation-BTI-2021/README.md

 - Disjunctive  Normal Form

 ## How to visualize
-To access this presentation, select the `Presentation-BTI-mentoring.pptx` file and download it from there.
+To access this presentation, select the `Presentation-BTI-mentoring.pptx` file and download it from there.<br>
 This is an animated presentation.
 Therefore, for the best experience, it is recommended that you use the Slide Show feature from PowerPoint.

 ## Conclusions
 Very comprehensive learning material.
-Feel free to use it to improve your understanding in Information Technology Basics.<br>
+Feel free to use it to improve your understanding in Information Technology Basics.<br><br>
 Good luck!